Painting

 My goal is to paint what I see, but not copy what I see.
 I am interested in creating a work that is realistic and recognizable, but I am not aiming for "high realism".
 I try to get at the truth of something, while letting the paint itself be the protagonist in the story.
 That may be through impasto, visible brush strokes, drips, scumbled layers of broken colour and abstract passages.

-Water and reflections are a source of delight and fascination.
+I find water and reflections and refractions particularly engaging.
 That might be a swamp, a rainy road, a swimmer, even water in a glass -- any of these are fair game for a painting.
-While the subjects may seem quite different, for me they are strongly tied together through the paint handling, as the paint itself almost becomes the subject.
+While these subjects are quite different, for me they are strongly tied together as I focus on the qualities of light and reflections.They’re also tied together through the paint handling, as the paint itself becomes a key component in the finished painting.

 Pinhole Photography